 - 1. Form the committee: See above Comprehensive Examination and Thesis Committee Membership. - 2.
 Draft a proposal: See above Comprehensive Examination Process/Content. - 3.
 Conduct the research: The student will work with the Research Mentor and committee members to carry out the proposal.
 As things develop there will likely be some variation from the proposal, which is okay.
 Research involves collaboration.
 Some committees or individual members meet regularly (e.g., weekly) while others meet upon request.
 However, the student should not spend long periods of time working alone without talking with the Research Mentor this is a recipe for delay, expenses, and/or failure.
 PhD Thesis Committees should meet twice a year and MUST meet at least once a year.
 Failure to meet once a year jeopardizes the status of the student in the program.
 Thesis Committee Report is to be submitted to the CLSC Administrative Office following the meetings by the Thesis Committee Chair.
-Students must register for at least five thesis hours each fall and spring semester extending through the semester of the PhD Thesis Defense Examination.
-The final grade for the thesis (thesis course credit hours) will be withheld until the thesis is completed and approved by the Graduate School; the student will receive a grade of "In Progress" (IP) until that time. - 4.
+Students must register for at least five thesis hours each fall and spring semester extending through the semester of the PhD Thesis is completed and approved by the Graduate School; the student will receive a grade of "In Progress" (IP) until that time. - 4.
 Write the thesis: The thesis must meet the formatting criteria outlined in CU Denver | Anschutz Medical Campus Graduate School Thesis Specifications.
 The student will draft and circulate thesis elements as progress is made.
 The Research Mentor should review and work with the student before drafts are provided to Thesis Committee members.
 The goal is for the student to initiate and receive feedback often and to incorporate all required changes/revisions.